wbsartori/personal-budget/README.md

-# Personal Budget
+# API - Personal Budget

 ---

+### Description

+---

+<p>Api developed in nodejs with typescript, the project was made to perform the personal management of your accounts.</p>

+---

+# Tables to system

+---

-# Table to Pessoa
+### Table to Pessoa
 - id             - id de criação
 - name           - Nome da pessoa
 - birthDate      - Data de nascimento